sidarth16/Real-time-Sign-Language-Recognition-System/README.md

 # Real-time-Sign-Language-Recognition-System
-Recognizes deaf-dum sign language gestures and translate them accordingly using a CNN trained model
+Translates deaf-dum sign language gestures with respective Audio Playback using a CNN trained model